What do people like (and dislike) about Port of Spain?

 - Are healthcare and health insurance expensive in Port of Spain?

-- What are the visa & residency requirements in Port of Spain?
+- What are emergency services like in Port of Spain?

 What do people like (and dislike) about Port of Spain?